dschoorl/playlists/README.md

 input of new music being published.
 And like some people, I am kind of a nerd.
 So one day, I started to compile a playlist on Spotify per year of all music released in that year.
 I went over the charts at top40.nl (yes, I am Dutch) and for each week, for every new entry, I looked the song up on spotify, and added it to the playlist.
 When I completed an annum, I would listen to all the songs in the playlist and rate them.
-Each song I liked, I added to a playlist called "Nice", but when
+Each song I liked, I added to my playlist called "Nice", and when
 I thought a song was awesome, I added it to a playlist called "Good and better" instead.
-Those two are my main playlists for popmusic.
+Those two are my main playlists for listening to mainstream pop music.

 I timed my efforts to compile the playlist on spotify and I estimated that it took me about 4 hours per quarter, that is 16 hours per year.
 I have done this now for ten volumes of the top40, and the nerd in me wants to be complete, so I